Azure/iot-edge-v1/doc/sample_dotnet_desktop.md

             "args" : {
                 "dotnet_module_path": "PrinterModule", ==> This is the name of your module dll.
 On this sample it is PrinterModule.dll
                 "dotnet_module_entry_class": "PrinterModule.DotNetPrinterModule", ==> This is the name of your Class (Namespace.ClassName) that implements IGatewayModule.
                 "dotnet_module_args": "module configuration" ==> This is any configuratio you want to use on your sample.
-It will be passed to you as a String, you can add a JSON configuration in it.
+It will be passed to you as a byte[] that should be converted to an UTF-8 Encoded String, you can add a JSON configuration in it.
             }
         }